Chnapy/picsou-dashboard/README.md

 - **PWA compliant**, you can install this app then use it like a mobile app, or desktop one
 - Preview mode with fake data, to show the concept to your best friends
 - Used by Balthazar Picsou himself

+:warning: **This is a read-only app.** You cannot buy/sell stock actions, gold, or manipulate your bank account: you're seeing changes, not doing them.

 <p align="center">
 <span style="padding: 10px">